 What If The Yang Doesn’t Break Out?

 You drop him and add the next guy.
 We aren’t always just going to hit on Mark Andrews at TE15 or Darren Waller at TE18 with our first stab at a Yang TE.
-Sometimes you have to get down into the waiver wire to find a guy like Logan Thomas, who virtually no one was drafting in his breakout season.
+Sometimes you have to get down into the waiver wire to find a guy like Dalton Schultz, who virtually no one was drafting in his breakout season.
 If the Yang you draft doesn’t look like he’s going to hit, we swap him out for the next upside play.
 Rinse and repeat.
 In 2020, I thought Jimmy Graham was a good value at his ADP (and he was, as TE25 that finished as TE11).
 But, after the first week, there was a tight end who had better behind the scene metrics and usage.
 So that’s who we recommended to add instead - he finished as the TE3.
 At the end of the day, we have to put our biases aside and trust the process.
 And that process doesn't end with the draft.

 Okay Enough Already.
 Which Tight Ends Should We Draft??

 I’m glad you asked - why didn’t you just ask that right from the start?